geek96boolean10/SpriteAsset/README.md

 See the READMEs for each project for light reading on their usages.

-For more information, please see (pending Codeproject article).
+For more information, please see [my CodeProject article](https://www.codeproject.com/Articles/5294096/A-Spritesheet-Library-and-Editor-for-Win2D).